sirMackk/wiregate/README.md

 # Everything looks alright here: traffic for 10.24.1.0/24 should be going out the wg0 interface
 ```

-If there's no wg0 route, then that's where I would start investigating.
+If there's no wg0 route, that's a good place to start investigating.

 [0]: https://www.wireguard.com/